aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 ### getLightCellsDataHandler() {#getLightCellsDataHandler--}

+<b>@deprecated.</b> Please use the 'lightCellsDataHandler' property instead.
 The data handler for processing cells data when reading template file.

 ```javascript
 getLightCellsDataHandler() : LightCellsDataHandler;